Einstein-type elliptic systems: Introduction

-where, $Ric(\bar{g})$ and $R(\bar{g})$ represent the Ricci tensor and Ricci scalar of $\bar g$, respectively, and $T$ represents some $(0,2)$-tensor field, called the energy-momentum tensor, depending on $\bar g$ and (possibly) on a collection of fields, collectively denoted by $\bar \psi$, representing other \textit{physical} fields.
-Some of the most common energy-momentum tensors, which arise as models for classical sources, are the following. \begin{itemize} \item Scalar field sources: $\bar{\psi}=\bar{\phi}$ a real function on $M$.
+In this article we analyse the Einstein constraint equations (ECE) contemplating the possibility of having many different fundamental fields interacting with gravity.
+The ECE arise within the initial value formulation of general relativity (GR), where the goal is to construct $(n+1)$-dimensional globally hyperbolic Lorentzian manifolds $(V\doteq M^n\times\mathbb{R},\bar g)$ satisfying the Einstein equations:

-where $\bar{V}(\bar{\phi})$ stands for a \textit{potential} for the scalar field. \item Fluid sources (perfect fluids): $\bar{\psi}=(\mu,p,u)$ where $\mu$ and $p$ are real functions representing the proper mass density and pressure of the fluid respectively, while $u$ is a time-like vector field which stands for the velocity field of the fluid.\footnote{$u^{\flat}$ stands for the $1$-form field metrically equivalent to $u$.}
+by evolving appropriate initial data defined on $M^n$.
+Above, $\mathrm{Ric}(\bar{g})$ and $R(\bar{g})$ represent the Ricci tensor and Ricci scalar of $\bar g$, respectively, while $T$ represents some $(0,2)$-tensor field, called the energy-momentum tensor, depending on $\bar g$ and (possibly) on a set of fields, collectively denoted by $\bar \psi$, representing other \textit{physical} fields involved in some specific model.